windevkay/TicketYoga-Backend/README.md

 Jest is being used for testing of all individual services.

-Google OAuth is being used for as an outsourced service for user authentication
+Google OAuth is being used for as an outsourced service for user authentication.

+A google access and google refresh token is being saved with user entities for Google API requests.

 ## Available Scripts